Kotlin/KEEP/proposals/inline-classes.md

 Currently, inline classes must satisfy the following requirements:

-- Inline class must have a public primary constructor with a single value parameter
+- Inline class must have a primary constructor with a single value parameter
 - Inline class must have a single read-only (`val`) property as an underlying value, which is defined in primary constructor
 - Underlying value cannot be of the same type that is containing inline class
 - Inline class with undefined (recursively defined) generics, e.g. generics with an upper bound equal to the class, is prohibited
     ```kotlin
+    @JvmInline
-    inline class A<T : A<T>>(val x: T) // error
+    value class A<T : A<T>>(val x: T) // error
     ```
-- Inline class cannot have `init` block
 - Inline class must be final
 - Inline class can implement only interfaces
 - Inline class cannot have backing fields
     - Hence, it follows that inline class can have only simple computable properties (no lateinit/delegated properties)
-- Inline class must be a toplevel class
+- Inline class must be a toplevel or a nested class.
+Local and inner inline classes are not allowed.

-Sidenotes:

-- Let's elaborate requirement of having public primary constructor and restriction of `init` blocks.
-For example, we want to have an inline class for some bounded value:
-    ```kotlin
-    inline class Positive(val value: Int) {
-        init {
-            assert(value > 0) "Value isn't positive: $value"
-        }
-    }

-    fun foo(p: Positive) {}
-    ```

-    Because of inlining, method `foo` has parameter of type `int` from Java point of view, so it's possible to pass any number as an argument and there will be no assertion as `init` block isn't evaluated at this moment.
-Since it's impossible to control behaviour of `init` block execution, we restrict it for inline classes.

-    Unfortunately, it's not enough as `init` blocks can be emulated via factory methods:
-    ```kotlin
-    inline class Positive private constructor(val value: Int) {
-        companion object {
-            fun create(x: Int) {
-                assert(x > 0) "Value isn't positive: x"
-                return Positive(x)
-            }
-        }
-    }

-    fun foo(p: Positive) {}
-    ```

-    Again, method `foo` has parameter of type `int` from Java point of view, so it's possible to create values of type `Positive` implicitly, even with the presence of private constructor.

-    To make behaviour more predictable and consistent with Java, we demand public primary constructor and restrict `init` blocks.
+- Inline classes cannot have `var` properties as well as extension `var` properties.

+Let us explain the rationale behind the last limitation.
+We want the `value.properties = 1` syntax to change the value of value-based
+class: instead of generating `value.setProperty(1)` the compiler will generate something like `value = value.clone(property = 1)`.
+So, we reserve the syntax of mutating property to mutate the class in the future.

 ### Other restrictions

 The following restrictions are related to the usages of inline classes:

-- Referential equality (`===`) is prohibited for inline classes
+- Referential equality (`===`) is prohibited for all value-based classes, including inline classes
 - vararg of inline class type is prohibited
 ```
+@JvmInline
-inline class Foo(val s: String)
+value class Foo(val s: String)

 fun test(vararg foos: Foo) { ... } // should be an error
 ```